When Should Your Property Manager Ask For Your Approval

 Expensive Repairs or Renovations

 You can leave your property manager to handle mundane, everyday repairs like a leaking faucet or a warped floor tile.
-According to these Chicago property managers, you want to be in the loop regarding expensive repairs that can cost a hefty amount.
+According to these Tucson property managers, you want to be in the loop regarding expensive repairs that can cost a hefty amount.

 We recommend keeping a close eye on the accounts for large renovations since this is usually where any embezzlement can occur.